 This cloth needs less ‘breaking in’ than a tighter weave, fibres often feel softer to the touch.

 This weave has the same structure as the Alchemy above, but a shorter float.
-This creates a slightly denser cloth.
-The warp and weft colours merge together more to create new shades, and the details of the design show through more crisply.
-Threads are pinned down to create a tighter texture with more grip.
+This creates a slightly denser cloth, so it will have a slightly higher GSM.
+The warp and weft colours blend together more than in Alchemy cloth, so that the intensity of the weft colour is softened.
+Threads are pinned down to create a tighter texture with more grip,and the details of the design show through more crisply.
 A greater surrounding area of cloth will be affected as you tighten, with each thread influencing the others around it more as they are more closely linked.
 This cloth is slightly stiffer to start off with and takes a little more breaking in than Alchemy, but should still be easy to use straight from new.

 With double cloth like the synergy weave, there are two distinct groups of wefts, plus the warp.
 The warp runs through the centre of the cloth and the wefts encase it on either side.
 The warp is hidden for the most part, and doesn’t play a role in creating the design, it just shines through the cloth slightly, ‘tinting’ the weft colour.
 The two wefts then interlace in the same binary way that the warp and weft did with Alchemy and elements weave, so that one is visible on the top face of the cloth whilst the other is hidden on the reverse.
 So a red square on a blue background becomes a blue square on a red background when you flip the cloth over.
 The two wefts don’t affect each other in terms of colour, only the hidden warp lends its hue to them.
 With the other weaves, the warp and weft affect each other quite significantly, so the same weft woven on two different coloured warps can appear to be completely different colours.
 The colour change is far more subtle with double cloth.
 The structure of the weave also allows for a crisper finish of design and a much shorter float length than even the Elements weave.